Health insurance blogs are a nice way to keep in touch with latest happenings in the health insurance vertical.

 And while this section is somewhat new, it seems to have pulled in a number of great health insurance articles from about.com resulting in a vast archive of articles.

 The articles are short and to the point (typically about 1,000 words) and do a great job at explaining the basic concepts of health insurance.
 This is a very active blog.
 New articles are added every week.
+They even have fun articles like what to do if you are bitten by a crested gecko.
 You can follow this blog for keeping yourself up to date on health insurance.

 If you are an insurance maven, this blog is for you.
 Health Care Law Blog has detailed articles on health insurance laws and rules.